A guide to your placement in General Practice

-Make sure to find out as much as you possibly can about the Practice before you start your placement.
-Every Practice is different in terms of its size, staffing arrangements and the healthcare needs of its population.
+Make sure to find out as much as you possibly can about the practice before you start your placement.
+Every practice is different in terms of its size, staffing arrangements and the healthcare needs of its population.
 Finding out about these will help you to understand the specific expectations of the placement and will help you to settle in more easily.
-In Yorkshire & Humber, we have an online database of placements called PPQA where students can look up the profile of their GP placement (working hours, dress code, car parking etc.) but a quick Google search or phone call can help you find out this information too.
+You can look up the profile of your GP placement on PARE to find information such as working hours, dress code, car parking etc. but a quick Google search or phone call can help you find out this information too.

 Contact the practice in good time

 Contact the practice as soon as you find out your placement details (usually 2 weeks prior to starting.)
-General Practice is under extreme pressure currently with regards to staffing and workload pressures and there can be last-minute changes that can affect your placement.
-On rare occasions, students have contacted Practices just a couple of days before they were due to start, only to find that they can no longer be accommodated.
+General Practice is under extreme pressure currently with regards to staffing and workload pressures, particularly with regards to the Covid19 pandemic and there can be last-minute changes that can affect your placement.
+On rare occasions, students have contacted practices just a couple of days before they were due to start, only to find that they can no longer be accommodated.
 Practices hate to let students down, so contacting them early will ensure that they are well-prepared for your arrival and can anticipate any problems that might affect your placement.